peter-murray/node-hue-api/README.md

 e.g. Sensors support.

-The rewrite of the API using up to date language constructs has resulted in some significant speed increases from a code execution stand point as introducing some improved functionality around utility functions like setting RGB values on lights (which are not explicitly supported in the Philips Hue REST API).
+The rewrite of the API using up to date language constructs has resulted in some significant speed increases from a code execution stand point as well as introducing improved functionality around utility functions like setting RGB values on lights (which are not explicitly supported in the Philips Hue REST API).

 #### 2.x Backwards Compatibility Shim